gflarity/nervous/README.md

 ## Note to #monitoringsucks people

 I can't really participate in your hackathon, but I rushed to get something working and put it out there.
 THere's still a lot more work necessary and  I really want to create a community around this.
+Please take a look at the open issues to get a sense of where things are heading.

 ## Manifesto: